cornell-webdev/cwd-core/README.md

 # Core

-This is the Cornell WebDev website.
+This is the webdev website.

 ## Available Scripts